simgrid/simgrid/README.md

 [![License: LGPL v2.1][license-badge]](COPYING)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/1845/badge)](https://bestpractices.coreinfrastructure.org/projects/1845)

-This fork creates a new plugin for SimGrid, similar to host-load but for VMs.

 # Welcome to the SimGrid project!

 SimGrid is a scientific instrument to study the behavior of